bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 published: false

 ---
 Stacks on [bitrise.io](https://www.bitrise.io) are generally updated every weekend, but what’s updated depends on the stack.
-There are stacks where only certain caches are updated (no preinstalled tools etc.), and there are stacks which are completely re-built every week.
+There are stacks where only certain caches are updated and there are stacks which are completely re-built every week.
+In this article we give an overview of the Xcode, Android (Linux) and Xamarin stacks and their update process as well as how stacks /removed. lifecycle

-about removal

 ## Xcode stacks

 We use two types of Xcode stacks: Stable stacks and Edge stacks.

-* Xcode Stable stacks are **built once, and are not updated** at all (except with Bitrise CLI related updates, dependency manager cache updates and with critical fixes).
+* Xcode Stable stacks are **built once, and are not updated** at all (except with Bitrise CLI related updates, [dependency manager cache updates](/infrastructure/stack-update-and-removal-policy/#about-dependency-manager-cache-updates) and with critical fixes).
 These stacks are designed so that if a build worked on the stack, the same build should run the same way as long as the stack is available.
-* Xcode "Edge" stack is **re-built every week as opposed to the Xcode Stable stacks**.
-The Xcode "Edge" stack includes the latest-and-greatest versions of the pre-installed tools on top of the dependency manager cache updates.
-It uses the same [scripts](https://github.com/bitrise-io/osx-box-bootstrap) we use for creating new Xcode stacks.
+* Xcode "Edge" stack is **re-built every week**.
+It includes the latest-and-greatest versions of the pre-installed tools and the dependency manager cache updates.
+The stack uses the same [scripts](https://github.com/bitrise-io/osx-box-bootstrap) we use for creating new Xcode stacks.

 ### **About dependency manager cache updates**

-All of the macOS stacks receive a dependency manager cache (brew, cocoapods and bitrise CLI) update every week.
+All of the macOS stacks receive a dependency manager cache update (brew, cocoapods and bitrise CLI) every week.
 These cache updates do not change the pre-installed tool versions, they **only update the package manager caches**, for faster dependency installs.
-As for everything else we use for provisioning the macOS VMs, the weekly cache update `Ansible` playbook can be found on [GitHub](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/weekly-cache-update-playbook.yml).
+For more information on everything else we use for provisioning the macOS VMs, head over to the weekly cache update `Ansible` playbook on [GitHub](https://github.com/bitrise-io/osx-box-bootstrap/blob/master/weekly-cache-update-playbook.yml).

 ## Android / Linux (Docker) stacks